kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 2. Function Call

-Function call MUST NOT have a space between function name and open parenthesis.
+* MUST NOT have a space between function name and open parenthesis

 #### &#10006; Incorrect